mjopenglsdl/small3d/README.md

 Quick start guide and build instructions: http://small3d.org/biicodegame/

 For requests for assistance, please open an issue on the project's source code repository: https://github.com/dimitrikourk/small3d/issues

-You can also follow small3d on Twitter: https://twitter.com/small_3D

 ![Screen capture from the first game that runs on small3d](https://cloud.githubusercontent.com/assets/875167/4695565/ca5fafb2-5808-11e4-8a81-d186db8b335c.png)